Dihan07/Bangla-Hand-Written-Digit-Recognition-/README.md

-Recognition of Bangla Hand written digits using transfer learning model - Densenet121
+Recognition of Bangla handwritten digits using a transfer learning model - Densenet121